TaoYibo1866/drone_ibvs/README.md

-# Drone Simulation
+# Drone Simulatior
 ## Abstract
 + This is a drone and gimbal camera simulation project based on ethz-asl/rotors_simulator.
 + Add gimbal dynamic and drone velocity controller to the origin simulator.
-+ An image based position controller is implemented as bonus.
++ An image based position controller is implemented in TaoYibo1866/drone_visual_servo.
 + A drone velocity and gimbal position control joystick-interface is implemented.
 ## Install
 __(tested on ROS Kinetic + Gazebo7.0)__